zmrocze/claro/DEVELOPMENT_PLAN.md

-# Carol App Development Plan
+# Carlo App Development Plan

 ## Overview
 Building a personal AI assistant app for Android and Linux with local execution, featuring a chat interface and smart notifications.
 The app leverages LLM (Grok) with personal context from Zep memory to provide personalized interactions.